Last Updated on June 2, 2021 by

 Howard P. Rawlings Guaranteed Access Grant

 Maryland undergraduates attending independent tertiary institutions may be eligible for the Guaranteed Access award funded by the Guaranteed Access Partnership Program (GAPP).
-The grant will assist undergraduates with financial need in completing their degrees by providing scholarships that will cover up to the entire cost of tuition.
+The grant will assist undergraduates with financial needs in completing their degrees by providing scholarships that will cover up to the entire cost of tuition.
 You should call the Student Financial Aid Office at 800-974-0203 to see if your child is eligible for the award.